shadeofpurple79/megaworten/README.md

 # MEGAWORTEN

-Mega Worten is a German language learning game, aimed at absolute beginners, gradually improving to more advanc ed levels.
+Mega Worten is a German language learning game, aimed at absolute beginners, gradually improving to more advanced levels.

 Mega Worten's objective is to expand the vocabulary of the student, teach the correct spelling and appropriate noun genders of the words while learning, and through repetition and using visual memory, create a lasting knowledge of German language.